shopware/docs/concepts/commerce/checkout-concept/payments.md

 This step can only be executed **after** an order has been placed.
 It starts the payment by determining the correct payment handler for the selected payment method.

 {% hint style="info" %}
-Whilst from a functional perspective steps 2 and 3 are separated, in our default storefront both are executed in the same request.
+Whilst from a functional perspective steps 2 and 3 are separated, in our default storefront both are initiated in the same request.
 {% endhint %}

 #### 3.1 Payment Handler